The one-meal-a-day diet is an eating plan that claims to help people lose weight through intermittent fasting.

 Most people who follow this diet eat their meal at dinner time, then fast again until the following evening.
-However, some research suggests that eating breakfast may aid glucose control later in the day and reduce the risk of type 2 diabetes.
+However, some

 For those who intend to eat breakfast and lose weight, learn which breakfast foods are best in this article.